fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 ## Headless components

-Every UI component has a corresponding headless component containing only the sharable logic, attributes and behavior.
+Every UI component has a corresponding headless component built from sharable building blocs and logic, and containing the attributes and behavior.

 When you instanciate a headless component you can use it with the `choco` action.
 The preprocessor takes care of spreading the attributes and manages actions for you.